Makerere University Library: Library administration

+There are Nine (9) College Libraries and 1 School Library with a total area of over 2, 000 square metres.
+Seven (7) of the College Libraries are situated at the Main Campus, namely: College of Business and Management Sciences; College of Computing and Information Sciences; College of Education and External Studies; College of Engineering, Design, Art and Technology; College of Humanities and Social Sciences; College of Natural Sciences; and College of Veterinary Medicine, Animal Resources and Bio-Security.
+The rest are located away from the Main Campus and serve College of Agriculture and Environmental Sciences at Kabanyoro and College of Health Sciences at Albert Cook Medical Library at Mulago.

 Library sections

 Africana and Special Collections

 The Africana and special collection area of the library is located on the fourth floor of the main library.
 It contains materials related to East Africa, general Africana texts and books and documents on Uganda.

 This includes papers, reports and publications from individuals, private and official organizations dating ranging from the 19th century to current day.
 Examples include copies of the first newspapers and photographs from Uganda, church files, UN publications and diaries and journal entries form explorers, travelers, missionaries, military and political figures.
 Especially notable is the amount of historical documents from the early periods of colonization in East Africa.

 Considered the primary depository and research center for East African history, it also includes a music and photographic collection of great historic and cultural significance.
 Theses and dissertations from African universities are also stored in this area along with university archival materials.

 Book Bank

 Originating in 1990, the book bank houses copies of textbooks and classroom materials collected from academic departments throughout the university's history.
 Current textbooks and materials are also held here.
 It ensures that students have access to textbooks despite limited funds, allows sharing between departments and keeps a record of curricular materials.
 The collection currently contains 200,000 materials.